davidalexisnyt/Making-Things-Arduino-Workshop/docs/workshop/Making-Things-with-Arduino-Workshop.md

 1. Insert the LED into the breadboard as shown, so that the longer leg (the positive lead) is on the right.
 2. Connect a jumper wire to one of the ground (**GND**) pins of the Arduino, and the connect the other end of the wire to the same terminal strip (column) as the left leg of the LED (i.e. one of the holes in the same column as the LED's left leg).
-3. Connect the resistor in the breadboard so that on end is in the same terminal strip as the positive leg (right side) of the LED.
+3. Connect the resistor in the breadboard so that one end is in the same terminal strip as the positive leg (right side) of the LED.
 4. Connect  a jumper wire between pin 9 of the Arduino and right leg of the resistor.